nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #2.md

 	TO_CHAR(registration_date, 'W')
 ```

-2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?
+**2. What was the average time in minutes it took for each runner to arrive at the Pizza Runner HQ to pickup the order?**

 ```sql
 WITH time_taken_cte AS (